armbrustlab/armbrustlab.github.io/_people/coesel.md

 coesel at uw.edu

 ## Research Interests
-I use environmental metatranscriptomics data to unravel the molecular secrets of open ocean plankton.
-I am passionate about photobiology and chronobiology and the daily cycles of life in the ocean.
+I explore the molecular rhythms of open ocean plankton using environmental metatranscriptomics.
+My research investigates how planktonic communities coordinate physiological and metabolic processes with diel light cycles and across environmental gradients, providing insight into the temporal and spatial organization of marine ecosystems.

 ## Education
 * 2008 - Ph.D. in Molecular Biology, University of Algarve (Portugal).
 Thesis title: Regulation of the carotenoid biosynthetic pathway in the green microalga Dunaliella salina and the diatom Phaeodactylum tricornutum.
 DOI: 10.13140/RG.2.1.4111.7049